 Eastern traditions have long recognized this truth.
 Sun Tzu teaches that the highest victory is achieved without battle.
 Confucianism places virtue and benevolence at the foundation of social order.
 Even when force becomes necessary, it is understood to be incomplete without moral authority and compassion.
 Hard and soft power both have their place, but soft power often proves more transformative and lasting.

 Masculinity and femininity function in much the same way.
-They are complementary forces that enrich one another within the human ecosystem.
+These complementary forces enrich one another within the human ecosystem.
 Masculinity may appear dominant, but it is ultimately femininity that binds and sustains society.
 One provides structure, direction, and protection; the other offers receptivity, adaptability, and emotional depth.
 The health of the whole depends on both—and on their harmonious interaction.
 Suppressing one, or forcing both into the same mold, destabilizes the system.

 Western culture, shaped by competition and individualism, tends to elevate hard power.
 While soft power is acknowledged in theory, Western traditions more readily celebrate conquest, assertion, and dominance.
 This cultural orientation profoundly influences how gender—and tango—is interpreted.